 Sainsbury’s To reach Sainsbury’s large West Hendon store, leave the site at the far end of the northern marsh, beyond the bowling green, and turn right along Goldsmith Avenue to The Hyde.
 Across the road you will see the supermarket, open from 7am to 10pm (Sundays 10.30am to 4.30pm).
 Plenty of snack foods and cold drinks are on sale, and if you have no shame you could even patronise the in-store Starsucks outlet.

-West Hendon Broadway West Hendon Broadway has plenty of food outlets, but only two of them offer food, drink and customer loos during the daytime.
+West Hendon Broadway West Hendon Broadway has plenty of food outlets, including a Co-op food store opened in late 2018, but only two enterprises that offer food, drink and customer loos during the daytime.
 At No 210 (a 10-minute walk from the WHCG main hide) is an Irish pub and eatery called O’Hanlons, which is open all day from 11am onwards.
 A little further along the road, at No 264, is La Brasiliana, a cafe that serves hot drinks and simple hot dishes and is open from 7am to 3pm.
 (The Broadway’s other food outlets are either loo-less fast food takeaways or restaurants only open in the evening.)